Music of Korea and Intercultural Improvisation Ensemble - The UCLA Herb Alpert School of Music

 Lani Hall Watch Livestream

-Student ensembles will share the stage to feature the music of Korea, and our Intercultural Improvisation Ensemble
+Student ensembles will share the stage to feature the music of Korea, and our Intercultural Improvisation Ensemble.

 The 66th Annual Spring Festival of World Music

 Continuing a tradition begun in 1960, the Department of Ethnomusicology draws on its incredible collection of world musical instruments to present its annual Spring Festival of World Music.
 It's an opportunity for student ensembles to perform and share traditional musics from around the world as they master their instruments.
-The 2025 festival concert dates run from May 4 to June 7.
+The 2026 festival concert dates run from April 26th to June 3rd.
 The festival is free and open to the public.
 All concerts are in Schoenberg Hall and Lani Hall.
 We look forward to welcoming you to The UCLA Herb Alpert School of Music for our storied Spring Festival of World Music.
 Click Here to Learn More about the Festival

 PARKING